megharosejayan/blog_app_ruby/README.md

 Summary of changes:

-- Restricted the new article creation option in the navigation menu to logged in users only.
+- Added require_same_user method to users controller.

-- Added a dropdown with users profile action links.
+- Used require_same_user and require_user methods to restrict certain actions in the users controller.

 To note: